rwynn/golang-sse-todo/README.md

-golang-sse-todo
+golang server send events (sse) todo example
 ===============

-golang server send events (sse) example

-This example was inspired by code at https://github.com/kljensen/golang-html5-sse-example and uses knockout.js and foundation for the UI.
+This example was inspired by code at https://github.com/kljensen/golang-html5-sse-example.
+It uses knockout.js and foundation for the UI.
+The UX is heavily inspired by http://backbonejs.org/docs/todos.html.

-### Getting Started ###
+### Up and Running ###

+#### Install Dependencies ####
 Install git and the go runtime

 	sudo apt-get install git golang

+Install mongodb.
+Packages and instructions for multiple OSes available at http://www.mongodb.org/downloads

+Install mgo, the mongodb driver for golang

+	sudo go get labix.org/v2/mgo

 Clone this repository to your local filesystem

 	git clone https://github.com/rwynn/golang-sse-todo.git

+#### Start the Servers ####
+Start the mongo server if it's not already running

+	sudo mongod -f /etc/mongodb.conf

 Run the server

+	export GOPATH=/path/to/golang-sse-todo
-	cd golang-sse-todo
+	cd $GOPATH
 	go run todo.go

+#### Create some Todos ####
 Open 2 instances of your browser side by side (your browser should support html5 EventSource).
 Navigate each browser to http://localhost:9080/static/todo.html

 Start typing todo items in one of the browser instances.
 The todo should be listed and dynamically updated in both browser instances.
-When you are done editing your todo click the "Submit Task" button.
-This will allow you to start entering a new task.
+Pressing return/enter will allow you to start entering a new todo.

-Stop the server by pressing Control-c in the terminal you ran go in.
+Stop the server by pressing Control-c in the terminal.